kidlat2024/kidlatnews/content/news/2024/China Accuses the Philippines of Taking Advantage of Free Showers From Chinese Ships in the West Philippine Sea.md

 ---
 draft: false
 content_type: NewsArticle
-title: "China Accuses the Philippines of Taking Advantage of Free Showers From Chinese Ships in the South China Sea"
+title: "China Accuses the Philippines of Taking Advantage of Free Showers From Chinese Ships in the West Philippine Sea"
 description: ""
 author: ["Leon Kidlat"]
 date: 2024-03-12